ajax7876/objc2swift/README.md

 # Announcement

 This project is no longer maintained.
-Further issue reports and/or pull requests will not be attended.
+Further issue reports and/or pull requests will not be attended.So please use it in Hacktoberfest to win T-shirt.
 We thank you for all your contributions and we hope this project has had a positive impact on your iOS development.

 ---